 It’s an ideal qualification for online education, as it can be assessed 100% externally and it doesn’t involve any coursework.
 While it offers the same level of qualification, it is widely considered to be more challenging and rigorous than a GCSE.
 It’s also a linear qualification, meaning pupils take all of the exams at the end of the course, in May/June.

-Then, in Year 12, pupils can then progress onto AS and A Levels.
-These qualifications involve studying the theory of a subject, combined with some investigative work.
-AS Levels generally take a year to complete, acting as the foundation for the A Levels, which pupils then take in Year 13.
+In Year 12, pupils can progress onto AS and International A Levels (IALs).
+AS Levels generally take a year to complete, acting as the foundation for the International A Levels, which pupils then take in Year 13.

 Progress in our classes is measured with every lesson and with assessments every term, and for every subject we use the descriptors: “working towards expected level of attainment”, “working at expected level of attainment” or “working above expected level of attainment” to state your child’s level of performance.